esphome/dashboard-api/README.md

 # ESPHome Dashboard API

-Python package to interact with the ESPHome dashbaord.
+Python package to interact with the ESPHome dashboard.